rilhia/a-knights-colour-tour-with-friends/README.md

 2.  **Moving the Knight:** Tap any valid cell that is an "L" shape away from your current position (the ♞ marker).
 3.  **Tracking Progress:** The game automatically shades in regions you have already visited and logs your moves in the activity box.
 4.  **Making a Mistake:** If you trap yourself, simply press **◀ Undo** to walk back through your move history.
-5.  **Winning:** The game completes when you successfully visit every color on the board exactly once!
+5.  **Winning:** The game completes when you successfully visit every colour on the board exactly once!

 > ⚠️ **Important:** If you leave the **Play** tab during an active game, the board will reset.
 Finish your tour before switching tabs!